Applebee’s franchise exec: Spiking gas prices great for hiring workers at ‘lower wage’

 “Imagine celebrating that your employees don’t make enough to live and being overjoyed that you’ll be able to pay them *even less* because now they are more desperate.
 Sickening,” wrote one LinkedIn user.

 “I’m thankful so many restaurants are showing us they are run by absolute trash people.
-I order take-out about 90 percent less than I used to, have blacklisted many stores, & both my wallet & health have improved,” another Twitter user said.
+I order take-out about 90% less than I used to, have blacklisted many stores, & both my wallet & health have improved,” another Twitter user said.

 Workers, naturally, were also offended by the email, which resulted in three managers at an Applebee’s in Lawrence, Kansas, quitting their jobs, a worker told the Lawrence Journal-World.
 The restaurant was temporarily closed on Tuesday.